cberri/Quanty-cFOS/README.md

    `git clone https://github.com/cberri/Quanty-cFOS.git`

-2. Drag and drop on the ImageJ/Fiji main window the *Quanty-cFOS.ijm* file (OPTIONAL: you can also copy the file in the ImageJ/Fiji plugin directory and run the tool using the ImageJ/Fiji GUI)
+2. Drag and drop on the ImageJ/Fiji main window the *Quanty-cFOS.ijm* file.
+You can also copy the file in the ImageJ/Fiji plugin directory and run the tool using the ImageJ/Fiji GUI (e.g.: `C:\Users\XXX\XXX\XXX\fiji-win64\Fiji.app\plugins`).
+Please, restart ImageJ/Fiji after this operation

 3. The ImageJ/Fiji *Macro Interpreter* window opens